andreasplesch/x_ite_dom/README.md

 # cobweb_dom
-fuzzy ideas on how to link cobweb to the dom
+fuzzy ideas on how to link cobweb to the dom converted to first code

-This exists is only to collect ideas.
+Ideas and refinements:

 - use X3D.createBrowser('x3dcanvas') to create browser at x3dcanvas tag as a placeholder
  - difficult, needs internal changes; just <x3d> as intended